vishvAsa/notes/artha/skills/furniture/materials/wood.md

 ### Properties

-- not as strong as MDF, liable to , but denser and cheaper.
 - Made by hot-pressing sawdust (not fiber) with resin.
+- not as strong as MDF, but stronger than wood, but denser and cheaper.
 - will expand when exposed to moisture.
 While it should never be used outdoors